Lab 7: Visualizing quantitative data with D3

 It should now look like this:

-Don’t forget to delete this line now that we’re done — we don’t want to clutter our page with debug info!
+Don’t forget to delete the console.log line now that we’re done — we don’t want to clutter our console with debug info!

 Step 1.2: Computing commit data